johanstenberg92/Funkis/README.md

 Pattern matching will hopefully be greatly extended in the future.

 Inspiration for more advanced pattern matching support can be found [here](http://caml.inria.fr/pub/docs/manual-ocaml/patterns.html).

+To read a pointer of a function, just type the name of the function.
+An example would be if your function's name is `funkis` and has no arguments, you apply the function by typing `funkis ()` and you read the function pointer through typing `funkis`.

 ### EBNF-grammar
 ```
 program = ["namespace" property] declaration { declaration }